A double-dimensional approach to formal category theory: Kan extensions

 Now notice that $\eta$ defines $l$ as a pointwise left Kan extension precisely if, for every $\map fB{A_{nm_n}}$, the top assignment is a bijection, while $\eta \of (\phi_1, \dotsc, \phi_n)$ does so precisely if the left assignment is a bijection, for every $\map fB{A_{nm_n}}$.
 Thus the proof follows from the fact that $(\phi_1, \dotsc, \phi'_n)$ is cocartesian, so that the assignment on the right is a bijection. \end{proof}

-Applying the vertical pasting lemma to a single horizontal cocartesian cell we obtain the following corollary. \begin{corollary} In a hypervirtual double category $\K$ consider a nullary cell $\eta$ as on the left-hand side below.
+Applying the vertical pasting lemma to a single horizontal cocartesian cell we obtain the following corollary. \begin{corollary} In an augmented virtual double category $\K$ consider a nullary cell $\eta$ as on the left-hand side below.

 If the composite $(J_1 \hc \dotsb \hc J_n)$ exists then $\eta$ defines $l$ as the (weak) left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ precisely if its factorisation $\eta'$, as shown, defines $l$ as the (weak) left Kan extension of $d$ along $(J_1 \hc \dotsb \hc J_n)$.